 A mix of bilingual/trilingual young learners, some of whom are “traditional” EFL students, while others have been exposed to English-speaking environments through school, family, etc. Age range: 7 to 11.

-Review unit vocabulary and challenge two learners (today’s Helpers) who are using a more advanced book.
+Review unit vocabulary and challenge two learners who are using more advanced resources.
 Conduct group activities notwithstanding age differences.

 How we did it

 A couple of students (10 and 11-year-olds) were delighted to prepare the unit vocabulary quiz today.
 I suggested they write sentences to provide context.
 I was curious to see how this exercise would pan out – these students are more fluent and work well together.
 Soon, they whispered, consulted the list, and wrote away, which gave me time to focus on review with the other group.

 I should have guessed…If you are a teacher, remember when you started out teaching?
 Or if you are a new manager, you are going to get every detail right, aren’t you?
 Leave nothing to chance and make sure everything has been covered?